The Complexity of Tullock Contests: Efficiently Solvable Regimes

 \section{Efficiently Solvable Regimes}

-The computational complexity of finding a Pure-Strategy Nash Equilibrium (PNE) in Tullock contests varies based on the characteristics of contestants' production functions, specifically the elasticity parameter \(r_i\).
-In this section, we identify specific conditions under which the PNE can be computed efficiently.
-We focus on three distinct regimes: small elasticity (\(r_i \leq 1, \forall i\)), large elasticity (\(r_i \geq 2, \forall i\)) and mixed regimes where both types are present.
+One of our key findings is that the computational complexity of finding a PNE in Tullock contests is fundamentally governed by the heterogeneity of the elasticity parameters $\{r_i\}$.
+While the general problem is intractable, we identify broad and practical-relevant regimes where the PNE can be computed efficiently.